Witchcraft in early modern Wales: Trials, accusations and prosecutions

-During the 16th and 17th centuries, there were only 37 witchcraft prosecutions in Wales.
-This is relatively few, when compared to the rest of Western Europe, which totaled 200,000 executions between the mid 15th to the mid 18th century.
-Out of these 37 suspects, only 8 were found guilty and only 5 received a death sentence, with the remainder more than likely being acquitted.
-All of the cases, according to Welsh Historian Kelsea Rees with Liverpool Hope University, took place in northern Wales.
+During the 16th and 17th centuries, there were only 37 witchcraft prosecutions in Wales, not all of which resulted in execution.
+This is relatively few, when compared to the rest of Western Europe, in which there were an estimated 100,000 people who prosecuted for witchcraft in Europe and British America, with between 40,000 and 60,000 were executed.
+Out of these 37 Welsh suspects, only 8 were found guilty and only 5 received a death sentence, with the remainder more than likely being acquitted.
+All of the cases, according to Kelsea Rees, a historian at Liverpool Hope University, took place in north Wales.
 Multiple witchcraft cases were very close to the northern part of the Anglo-Welsh border.

 Executions

-In 1594, in Llandyrnog, Gwen ferch Ellis, 42, was the first person to be executed as a witch in Wales.
+In 1594 Gwen ferch Ellis (42) of Llandyrnog, Denbighshire, was the first person to be executed as a witch in Wales.
 The accusations were that, although she otherwise was known to provide healing, she had turned to do evil.
 These accusations were based on a charm that was found to be written backwards, and this was thought to be an example of the act of bewitching.
 After the trial, she was sentenced to death.

 In 1622, in Caernarfon, a trio of witches, all from the same family, were found guilty and ultimately executed.
 The trio consisted of three siblings: Lowri ferch Evan, Agnes ferch Evan, and Rhydderch ap Evan, a yeoman.
 The cause of their trial was over the death of the wife of a man from the local gentry, Margaret Hughes, and the bewitchment of their daughter, Mary.
-Margaret was already sick and, according to today's medical knowledge, Mary's so called "bewitchment" was more likely the symptoms of a stroke due to the lameness of her left arm, feet, and the complete loss of her voice due to loss of function in her tongue.
+Margaret was already sick and, according to today's medical knowledge, Mary's so-called "bewitchment" was more likely the symptoms of a stroke due to the lameness of her left arm, feet, and the complete loss of her voice due to loss of function in her tongue.

-In 1655, in Beaumaris, Wales, Margaret ferch Richard was accused of witchcraft.
+In 1655, in Beaumaris, Anglesey, Margaret ferch Richard was accused of witchcraft.
 She was a widow in her mid-to-late 40s and was considered a charmer.
 She was also believed to have caused the death of another woman, Gwen Meredith, who was ill prior to her untimely death.
 Margaret was convicted in accordance with the 1604 Witchcraft Act and sentenced to death by hanging.